WJP-DAU/eu-thematic-reports/html/R1/text/thematic-findings.md

 Outlined below are the findings for this section.
 First, we present the main findings for the chapter, emphasizing notable insights in the data.
 This is followed by summaries of individual indicators organized by topic.

 - Perceptions on judicial independence vary widely across the EU, but are strongest in Finland and Denmark for both legal experts and the general population.
 Among legal experts, the most negative views of judicial independence are in Poland, Croatia, and Bulgaria.
-Among the general population, there are only 5 Member States where the majority of respondents believe judges decide cases in an independent manner, with Bulgarians having the lowest perception.
+Among the general population, there are only five Member States where the majority of respondents believe judges decide cases in an independent manner, with Bulgarians having the lowest perception.
 - Non-governmental checks on power, including civil society and the media, are effective across the European Union and people feel free to protest with the exception of Hungary.
-Hungary is the only country where the majority of people don't feel free to participate in peaceful protests.
+Hungary is the only country where the majority of people do not feel free to participate in peaceful protests.
 - Across the EU, there are positive perceptions of free and fair elections among experts and the public.
 However, Hungary and Cyprus lag behind the rest of the EU in terms of people's perceptions on their ability to vote freely without harassment or pressure.

 ### Legislative oversight